Ammonia Compressor Maintenance

 • Keep up with the latest codes: Technology and safety standards are continually changing, so it is vital to keep up to date on the latest news and codes regarding ammonia safety.
 Regularly check in with regulatory agencies and guidelines for ammonia refrigeration and train employees on industry standards and updates.

 • Have an emergency response plan: If your facility uses ammonia in any capacity, you must have an emergency response plan for ammonia leaks.
 This plan should have clear instructions on how personnel must react in the event of a leak and how to stop or control the flow of ammonia.
-This plan should be as detailed as possible, with diagrams of the refrigeration system, directions for decontamination, and explanations on how to use protective clothing.
+This plan should be as detailed as possible, with diagrams of the refrigeration system, directions for decontamination, and explanations of how to use protective clothing.
 This emergency response plan should also be easily accessible for review and regularly updated to meet current safety standards and facility technology.
-You should also be in contact with services to help you manage damage in the event of a leak — for example, Chardon’s water treatment services can help mitigate the damage if ammonia leaks into your water systems.
+You should also be in contact with services to help you manage damage in the event of a leak — for example, at Chardon Laboratories, our water treatment services can help mitigate the damage if ammonia leaks into your water systems.

 Knowing what to do when a leak occurs is essential for maintaining the health and safety of your staff and facilities.
 However, the most important way to manage ammonia compressor risks is to complete regular preventive maintenance on ammonia refrigeration systems.
 Regular maintenance can catch potential problems before they develop into full-blown leaks.
 Maintenance procedures can also catch small leaks before they cause damage to staff and facilities.